iswxw/wxw-go/source/w05/w053_json.md

 //
 // The "string" option signals that a field is stored as JSON inside a
 // JSON-encoded string.
 It applies only to fields of string, floating point,
 // integer, or boolean types.
-This extra level of encoding is sometimes used
+This extra level of w_encoding is sometimes used
 // when communicating with JavaScript programs:
 //
 //    Int64String int64 `json:",string"`